alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/memory_considerations.md

 - In every `usecase.cmake` file (present within each use case's source directory), there is a parameter called `${use_case}_ACTIVATION_BUF_SZ` set to a fixed value by default.
-This default value should be less than the `ACTIVATION_BUF_SRAM_SZ` if the activation buffer needs to be reserved in the target platform's SRAM region.
+This default value should be less than, or equal to, the available SRAM on the target platform if the activation buffer needs to be reserved in the target platform's SRAM region.

 ## Understanding memory usage from Vela output